npokrandt/Nathan-Pokrandt-Portfolio-React/README.md

 Port - add all 6 projects and see that it works

-contact - add state stuff (will not yet have a back end)

 header - link highlight and better responsiveness

 GIVEN a single-page application portfolio for a web developer